What is COVID-19

 Practicing correct handwashing skills, along with avoiding touching your face, can protect you from COVID-19 and many other viruses.
 See https://youtu.be/d914EnpU4Fo for a quick review of proper handwashing techniques.
 To reduce risk of other respiratory infections, especially the flu, you can help protect yourself and others by getting a flu vaccine.
 Everyday precautions range from avoiding close contact with people who are sick to avoiding touching high-touch surfaces in public such as elevator buttons, door handles, handrails, and handshakes.
 Other steps include:

 - avoid touching your eyes, nose, or mouth with unwashed hands

 - stay home while you are sick and avoid close contact with others

 - cover your mouth/nose with a tissue or sleeve when coughing or sneezing

 What do I do if I have symptoms

-Influenza and other respiratory infections including COVID-19 have similar if not identical signs and symptoms.
+Influenza and other respiratory infections, including COVID-19, have similar, if not identical, signs and symptoms.
 Individuals who think they are sick or are getting sick should NOT report to work.
 Individuals should monitor for cough, shortness of breath, and fever and should practice social distancing to avoid the spread of any illness they may have.
-Individuals experiencing the described symptoms AND have had contact with a confirmed case of COVID-19 should contact their health care provider by phone.
+Individuals experiencing the described symptoms AND have had contact with a confirmed case of COVID-19 should contact their healthcare provider by phone.
 Supply information about symptoms and when and how they had contact with a confirmed case.
 The health care provider may either suggest testing via a commercial lab or involve testing through the Health Department.
 Individuals with COVID-19 symptoms who are a contact to a case should not arrive at a health care provider or emergency room without contacting the provider or emergency room first.
 Individuals with COVID-19 symptoms should NOT arrive at the Health Department, as testing and treatment will be completed through your primary care provider.